 Instead, your heartbeat will slow down slightly and you’ll feel more relaxed, making it easier for you to function normally if you’re prone to anxiety.

 Propranolol is one of the oldest beta blocker medications.
-It was first discovered in 1964 and was originally designed to treat heart conditions such as tachyarrhythmia (an overly fast heart rate), hypertension and myocardial infarction (heart attack).
+It was first discovered in the 1960s and was originally designed to treat heart conditions such as chest pain and to increase survival after a heart attack.

-Today, propranolol is still widely used as a treatment for heart conditions.
-It’s also used to treat anxiety, aggressive behavior after brain injuries, post-traumatic stress disorder and a range of specific phobias, such as acrophobia (fear of heights) and animal phobias.
+Today, propranolol is still widely used as a treatment for these and other heart conditions (such as managing hypertension and heart rhythm problems.
+It’s also used to treat anxiety, migraines, tremors, effects of hyperthyroidism, aggressive behavior after brain injuries, post-traumatic stress disorder and can also be used on a short-term basis to treat the effects of phobias.

 Propranolol is a prescription drug, meaning you’ll need to talk to your doctor before you can buy and use it.
 It’s available in four different forms:

 If you have an anxiety disorder, you’ll usually be prescribed propranolol as an oral tablet.
 This form of propranolol is easy and convenient to use, with a variety of strengths available to suit your needs.